ChrstphrHll/npc_gen/students/Moki Aelynthi.md

 ---
 # Moki Aelynthi
 ### Description
-- Gnome Druid from Aldercrown Empire
+- Gnome Druid from Shadesburry Initiative
 - 6th year Protection student in Burk
 - long wavy dark red hair that's braided, Pale Gray eyes, and Tan skin
 - Is Open and Devious, and has Live and Let Live as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes